 3 must-read books about contract management

 The term “bottom line” is used to describe the central or deciding aspect of a problem.
 It represents the final outcome of some sort of investigation or deliberation.
-When discussing a company’s financial results, the term “bottom line” is commonly used to refer to the company’s net income or profit.
 As the final tally after deducting all expenses, the bottom line is frequently employed as a measure of a business’s or project’s success.
 The bottom line is an important indicator of success and a guidepost for policy choices.

 - “